kedacore/keda-docs/content/docs/2.9/scalers/azure-service-bus.md

     topicName: functions-sbtopic
     subscriptionName: sbtopic-sub1
     # Optional, required when pod identity is used
+    fullyQualifiedNamespace: demo-namespace.servicebus.windows.net
+    # DEPRECATED in favour of fullyQualifiedNamespace: Optional, required when pod identity is used
     namespace: service-bus-namespace
     # Optional, can use TriggerAuthentication as well
     connectionFromEnv: SERVICEBUS_CONNECTIONSTRING_ENV_NAME # This must be a connection string for a queue itself, and not a namespace level (e.g. RootAccessPolicy) connection string [#215](https://github.com/kedacore/keda/issues/215)
     # Optional
     messageCount: "5" # Optional.
 Count of messages to trigger scaling on.
 Default: 5 messages
     activationMessageCount: "2"
+    # DEPRECATED in favour of fullyQualifiedNamespace
     cloud: Private # Optional.
 Default: AzurePublicCloud
+    # DEPRECATED in favour of fullyQualifiedNamespace
     endpointSuffix: servicebus.airgap.example # Required when cloud=Private
 ```